Get

 Does Pet Insurance Cover Microchipping?

-Although you will be hard-pressed to find coverage for microchipping in any Canadian pet insurance policy, you may find that some providers will not allow you to enroll if your pet is not first microchipped.
+Although you will be hard-pressed to find coverage for microchipping in any Canadian pet insurance policy, you may find that some providers will not allow you to enroll if your pet is not microchipped.

 How Often Do I Need to Get My Pet’s Microchip Replaced?

-However, you may run into issues with the chip migrating from its original location.
+Microchips do not use batteries and have no moving parts, so nothing needs to be charged.
+As a result, your microchip should last your pet’s lifetime.
+However, you may encounter issues with the chip migrating from its original location.
 While this is rare, occurring in less than one in every 10,000 cases, it can happen if you’re extraordinarily unlucky.
 In this situation, you may need to decide if inserting a second microchip makes sense for your pet.

 Dog Microchip